alxga/Insight-2020A/README.md

 ## Methods and Assumptions

-The algorithm combines the GTFS schedule and GTFS RT feeds using Spark to calculate delays for this illustrative example as follows.
+The algorithm combines the GTFS schedule for a given service date and GTFS RT feeds from Parquet for that date using Spark to calculate delays for the illustrative example presented in this project.

 * GTFS schedule contains 3 files (see more [here](https://developers.google.com/transit/gtfs)):
   * stops.txt - contains a list of stops with their ids, names and locations
   * trips.txt - contains a list of all trips with all the stops and their sequence number
   * stop_times.txt - contains a list of scheduled times for each stop id and trip id
-* GTFS RT feeds provide position of a few hundreds of MBTA vehicles in real-time and a trip id
+* Each GTFS RT feed provides a position, a timestamp, and a trip id for 500-1,000 hundreds of MBTA vehicles

+### Algorithm
-* First the GTFS files are read into a dataframe and joined in Flask based on trip ids and stop ids
+* First the 3 GTFS files are read into a dataframe and joined in Spark based on trip ids and stop ids
 * All RT feeds for a given date are read from Parquet into a different dataframe
 * Since I observe a trip on a given day in the RT feed, it is assumed that the trip is serviced on that day and I don't use the information from calendar files in GTFS
 * Vehicle positions are grouped on trip id to form a list of all positions observed for the trip